tijmenb/yard-markdown-docs-collected/outputs/mongodb---mongo-ruby-driver.md

 for documents.
 Must respond to #generate.
   - `:app_name` (`String`) — Application name that is printed to the mongod logs upon establishing a connection in server versions >= 3.4.
+  - `:platform` (`String`) — Platform information to include in the metadata printed to the mongod logs upon establishing a connection in server versions >= 3.4.

 - `options` (`Hash`) — The options to be used by the client.